crev-dev/cargo-crev/cargo-crev/src/doc/getting_started.md

 ## Creating a `CrevID`

-To create a `CrevID` you'll first need an empty github repository to serve as your public *proof repository*.
-Go ahead, and create one on github, or whatever else your typically host your code.
+To create a `CrevID` you'll first need a github repository to serve as your public *proof repository*.
 Customarily the repository should be called `crev-proofs`.

+* Github users can just [fork a template](https://github.com/crev-dev/crev-proofs/fork).
-Note: `cargo-crev` requires the master branch to already exist, so the repository you have created has to contains at least one existing commit.
+* Other users can do it manually. **Note**: `cargo-crev` requires the master branch to already exist, so the repository you have created has to contains at least one existing commit.

 Then run `cargo crev id new` like this: